MintonGroup/swiftest/README.md

 Integration steps: Total wall time:  2.99848E+02; Interval wall time:  9.36192E+01;Interval wall time/step:   4.68956E-04
 ``````

-The first line includes the simulation time, the fraction of the simulation that is complete relative to ```tmax```, the number of fully-interactive massive bodies (```plm```), the total number of massive bodies (```pl```) including fully-interactive and semi-interactive bodies, and the number of test particles (```tp```) remaining in the system at that time.
-The second line includes the angular momentum error, the change in energy as a result of collisions only, the total change in energy, and the change in mass up to this point in the simulation.
+The first line includes the simulation time, the fraction of the simulation that is complete relative to ```tstop```, the number of fully-interactive massive bodies (```plm```) (SyMBA only), the total number of massive bodies (```pl```) including fully-interactive and semi-interactive bodies, and the number of test particles (```tp```) remaining in the system at that time.
+The second line includes the angular momentum error, the change in energy as a result of collisions only, the total change in energy, and the change in mass up to this point in the simulation (error analysis included only if ```ENERGY```/```compute_conservation_values``` is set to ```YES```/```True```).
 The third line contains the total wall time elapsed since the start of the simulation, the wall time elapsed since the start of the last step, and the average wall time per step since the start of the simulation.

+**NOTHING IS CHECKED BELOW HERE**

 **Restarting a Simulation From t $\neq$ 0**

-Swiftest allows the user to restart a simulation in two different ways.
-Restarting from the dump files is ideal if there is a risk that the simulation was terminated in the writing stage or if the output was corrupted during termination.
-Restarting from a timestamp is ideal if the point at which the user would like to restart from is not the last timestep written to the output file.
-Both ways allow the user to restart a simulation from the last timestep written to the output file.
+Just like Swiftest allows the user to run a simulation through the terminal or through Python, Swiftest also allows the user to restart a simulation in the same two manners.

 In case of accidental termination of a simulation, such as through a power outage or computer failure, Swiftest generates a series of dump files.
 Every ```ISTEP_DUMP``` timesteps, Swiftest dumps all simulation information to the dump files.
 Every ```ISTEP_DUMP``` timestep, Swiftest alternates which set of dump files to dump to (either set "1" or set "2").
 This way, even if Swiftest is terminated during the writing stage, at least one set of dump files is preserved and the information is not lost.
 When Swiftest is restarted from a dump file, it automatically determines which set of dump files has proceeded further in simulation time, and picks up from that point.